Championnat Pro A

-The Championnat Pro A, is the highest tier professional basketball league in Tunisia, established in 1956.
-As the 2024–25 season, the league features 10 teams.
+The Championnat Pro A, is the highest tier professional basketball league in Tunisia, established in 1955.
+As the 2025–26 season, the league features 12 teams.
 The league is organised by the Tunisia Basketball Federation (FTBB).

 ES Radès is the record holder for most titles, with a total of thirteen.
-The current champion is Club Africain, who won the title in the 2024–25 season.
-The champions of each season qualify directly for the regular season of the Basketball Africa League (BAL), the premier continental competition of Africa.
+The current champion is US Monastir, who won the title in the 2025–26 season.
+The champions of each Championnat Pro A season qualify directly for the Basketball Africa League (BAL).

 Format

 Each league season of the Pro A usually starts in the end of September or beginning of October, and has the following format: